+Age: 63

+Residence:

-Age: 62 Residence: Outremont (Quebec) Canada
+Outremont (Quebec)

+Canada

-Obtained 98.66% of votes FOR at the 2023 Annual Meeting Marc Poulin currently serves as a corporate director.
+Marc Poulin currently serves as a corporate director.
 He was a senior-level manager in the food industry in Canada.
 Over the last 19 years he was at Sobeys Inc., he held, successively, the roles of Vice-President, Purchasing and Merchandising, Executive Vice-President and Assistant General Manager (Quebec), Head of Operations for Quebec and, from 2012 to 2016, President and Chief Executive Officer.
 He also served as President and Chief Executive Officer of Empire Company Limited from 2012 to 2016.
-Prior thereto, Mr. Poulin had held the strategic positions of Vice-President at Desiardins-Laurentian Life Group and at Culinar.
+Prior thereto, Mr. Poulin had held the strategic positions of Vice-President at Desjardins-Laurentian Life Group and at Culinar.

 Mr. Poulin is a member of the Board of Directors and of the Human Resources and Corporate Governance Committee of Richelieu Hardware Ltd. He also currently advises various private companies in the food industry.
+Between 2018 and 2022, Mr. Poulin was a director of Sportscene Group Inc.